 What investors look at most closely

 - Revenue quality: One-off effects vs. recurring revenue.
-An investor who values ARR wants to understand which share of revenue is contractually secured.
+Investors want to understand which share of revenue is contractually secured or structurally recurring — regardless of whether the model runs on subscriptions, project work or service contracts.

 - Unit economics: Customer acquisition cost (CAC), lifetime value (LTV), payback period.
 If these numbers are not cleanly available, it signals a lack of finance maturity.